smiclea/brackets-http-server/README.md

 brackets-http-server
 ====================

-Starts http-server node module on port 8989 at the project root and launches the selected file.
-Click the server icon on the right panel or Ctrl-Alt-T to start the server (if not already started) and launch the file.
+Launches an http-server module (http://127.0.0.1:8989) at project root (if not already launched) and opens the selected file in a new browser tab.
+The server closes when closing Brackets.

+Changing projects is supported and causes the server to simply relaunch at the new project's root.

-This extension is useful if you don't want to use Bracket's Live Preview feature.
-Instead of launching the file in a new browser window, this extension opens a new tab in the current browser's window.
+This is useful if you don't use Brackets' Live Preview, i.e. Live Preview, because of its features, starts way slower and always opens a new browser window.

-Navigating to http://127.0.0.1:8989 after the server was started will always return the root project.

-You are able to change the projects and if you change the project and launch a file from the new project, the server will restart setting the new project's path as the server's root.

 <b>Changelog</b>